Azure-Samples/LUIS-DevOps-Template/docs/feature-branches-and-running-pipelines.md

 1. After the GitHub repoitory is cloned, navigate to the project directory:
 `$ cd my-LUIS-DevOps-sample`

-1. Create a feature branch:
+1. Create a feature branch and check it out:
-`$ git branch update-luis-sample`

-1. Checkout the branch
-`$ git checkout update-luis-sample`
+`$ git checkout -B update-luis-sample`

 ## Make your LUIS app updates